 In her job of providing weather support for companies that launch from Cape Canaveral, Florida, Wendy Nessl has played a role in seeing that several rockets successfully launched their payloads into orbit -- including SpaceX’s Tesla sport car launch in Spring 2018.
 While studying meteorology at ASU, as part of a team of undergraduates, Wendy designed the science objective for a NASA CubeSat mission to study urban heat islands using infrared satellite imagery and GIS.
 She also conducted NASA-funded research in which she identified temperature variations between local climate zones.

-Andrew Rogge, Senior Planner, City of Sheridan, CO
+Andrew Rogge, Community Development Director, City of Sheridan, CO

 BS Planning 2016